okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-api-sdk-to-oie-sdk/main/index.md

 * An Identity Engine enabled Okta org
 * The Interaction Code grant enabled
 * The latest Classic Engine Authentication SDK installed
-* An application that uses the Classic Engine Authentication SDK or backend APIs
+* An app that uses the Classic Engine Authentication SDK or back-end APIs

 **Sample code**